ajroach42/ajroach42.github.io/_posts/2025-11-03-networking-for-tomorrow.md

 In parallel, I'd like to get a few more servers online to begin testing hop distance.

-I'll post here again when it's ready, so subscribe via RSS or follow me on the fediverse for that announcement.
-This is pre-alpha, bare minimum.
+I'll post here again when it's ready, so [subscribe via RSS](https://ajroach42.com/feed.xml) or [follow me on the fediverse for that announcement](https://retro.social/@ajroach42).
+This is pre-alpha, bare minimum, proof of concept stuff.
 It might never move far beyond that, but if I can get some people on board to work with me, it might go a little further.